-Competency Area #3: Critical and Innovative/Inventive Thinking thoughts into practical solutions.
+Competency Area #3: Critical and Innovative/Inventive Thinking

+Students will be able to be curious and creative thinkers who will use their imagination to create innovative solutions to problems.
+They will be willing to take risks, show initiative, display leadership, and be inventive and out-of-the-box thinkers in their quest to turn thoughts into practical solutions.
 They should be able to analyse situations in a clear and logical manner and use a rational approach to understanding complex concepts.
 Students should be able to evaluate information and arguments, see patterns and connections, construct meaningful knowledge, and apply it in the real world.
 They will value the process as much as arriving at the solution.